The-Burnes-Center/one-L/docs/DEPLOYMENT.md

    STACK_NAME = "OneL-Prod"  # Change to your unique stack name COGNITO_DOMAIN_NAME = "one-l-auth-prod"  # Must be globally unique
    ```

+   **Also update `.github/workflows/deploy-production.yml`**: If using GitHub Actions for automated deployment, update all instances of `STACK_NAME: "OneL-Prod"` to match your stack name.

 5. **Run in terminal**: `aws configure` and add your access key and secret key from AWS Security Credentials > Access Keys.
 If you don't have one, create a new one and accept default settings.
 Region: `us-east-1`, Output: `json`